nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3b1.
 MustDoList shows an error message <br>
   Use case resumes at step 3

+#### Use case 14: Redo task

+**MSS**

+1. User requests to redo task
+2. MustDoList redo the task <br>
+Use case ends.

+**Extensions**

+2a.
+The task list is at initial stage
+> 2a1.
+MustDoList shows an error message <br>
+  Use case ends.

+#### Use case 15: Unmark task

+**MSS**

+1. User requests to list task
+2. MustDoList shows a list of tasks
+3. User requests to unmark a specific task as completed in the list by the task's index
+4. MustDoList unmarks the task as completed <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty
+Use case ends

+3a.
+The given index is invalid

+> 3a1.
+MustDoList shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements